emma-woodward/LEGv8-Disassembler/README.md

 Running the disassembler:
 java -jar legv8dis.jar FILE.legv8asm.machine

-Running the programming like the above will diassemble the file and output the assembly in the console.
-I have also implemented a way to output the assembly as a file which will be saved as output.legv8asm.
+Running the program like the above will diassemble the file and output the assembly in the console.
+I have also implemented a -F option to output the assembly as a file which will be saved as output.legv8asm.